 Also read: Looking for more cultural experiences?
 Learn how to give alms to Buddhist Monks – more here

-Palong tribe are the smallest tribe in Thailand and all of them can be found in and around Chiang Mai itself.
+Palong tribe are the smallest Chiang Mai hill tribe and all of them can be found in and around Chiang Mai itself.
 They came in from

 The most ornamental people are from the Akha Tribe. they had so many kinds of headgear to wear and everything was so ornated.
 Their handicraft shop also was one of my favourites because it was filled with junk jewellery.
 They are also known for their embroidery.
 Even their dress is a jacket with embroidery on it.
 This was one of the ladies who was bright that morning and was very welcoming.
 I tried on one of their head-dress and it looked super funny on me.
 Like Karen tribe, their houses are also made of bamboo and on a raised platform.